 Day 6 (Thursday): Weaver’s village at Bishwanath Ghat / Silghat Tea Estate and/or Jute Mill

 After breakfast, we enjoy an interesting talk on ‘Kaziranga and the wild life in India’.
 Then we step into our tenders to go to the shores of BishwanathGhat.
 We visit the Shiva Dol in reverence of Lord Shiva and there is no way that we can avoid the women with their weaves.
 We enjoy a walk through the village and see how this suburban village thrives.
 We sail on for the next couple of hours and enjoy a relaxed lunch and reach Silghat.
 Take a short drive to the Kaliabore tea estate, which is a vast expanse of undulating land with tea bushes, watching the tribal women pick tea leaves.
 We proceed to the tea factory to learn about all that goes into preparing a cup-of-tea.
 We return to where the ship is anchored.
 Close by is a co-operative Jute Mill is an interesting place to understand how the Jute fibre takes the form of very eco-friendly gunny bags.
 By sunset, we enjoy a cultural evening on the ship.
 We have an early dinner and retire for the evening.

 Day 7 (Friday): Kaziranga National Park (B,L,D)

-Extensions to Sikkim/Darjeeling, Bhutan, or Rajasthan can be added to compliment the journey.
+Extensions to Sikkim/Darjeeling, Bhutan, or Rajasthan can be added to complement the journey.